darlean-io/darlean.ts/examples/src/oracle/5_follow_me/readme.md

 In [Part 4](../4_scale_it_up/) of this tutorial, we made the move from a single all-in-one application towards a scalable client-server solution.
 For our distributed oracle, every knowledge topic is covered by one virtual actor.
 So, the system is very scalable when it comes to having a lot of topics.
 As long as not all users want to know something about the same topic at the same moment, we are very scalable.

 Users come in via the `OracleService` actor, which is deployed as `multiplar`.
 That means that this actor is not restricted to run in a single application at a given moment, so the load to the oracle service actors will be distributed over all available applications.
 So, no performance bottleneck here, and if there were a performance bottleneck, it could easily be solved by deploying more application instances.

-It is only the underlying `OracleActor` that is a `singular` that can be a bottleneck.
+*It is only the underlying `OracleActor` that is a `singular` that can be a bottleneck.*

-Luckily, there are many applications in which this very straight forward approach does *not* impose a bottleneck:
+Luckily, there are many applications in which the very straight forward approach we have implemented so far does *not* impose a bottleneck:
 * A 'shopping cart' in an online shop.
 Although thousands of users could be active in the shop (and at the same time be hammering the `ShoppingCartService` actor), only one or two browser sessions will at the same time operate on the same underlying `ShoppingCartActor`.
 So, the underlying singular shopping cart actor does not pose a performance bottleneck here.
 * The 'holiday house' in an application that provides cleaners the information which houses need to be cleaned.
-Like with the previous example, hundreds of cleaner may hammer the `HolidayHouseService` multiplar actor at the same time, but only very few of them will be working on the same house at a time, so only few of them will access the underlying `HolidayHouseActor` at the same time.
+Like with the previous example, hundreds of cleaners may hammer the `HolidayHouseService` multiplar actor at the same time, but only very few of them will be working on the same house at a time, so only few of them will access the underlying `HolidayHouseActor` at the same time.

 ## All together now